Kirill-Bugaev/awesome-lainmod/README.md

 # lainmod
 Modified lua Lain library for Awesome WM

-It is used in some my repositories.
+It is required for some my Awesome WM projects.
 Original Lain library is [here][lcpz/lain].

 ## Installation